Widezadenis/Case-Study---Er-Wait-Times/README.md

 - Box Plot: Wait time by urgency levels - Reveals that patients who have critical needs are seen faster than non critical patients.

 ####  Root Cause Analysis
--  Wait times are the longest during the evening shift and Mondays.
+-  Wait times are the longest during the evening and afternoons shifts and Mondays.
 -  Wait times are longer during the winter season
+-  During peak hours, there is a positive correlation between nurse to patient ratio and total wait times.
+For every increase in the ratio wait times increase.
--  When the nurse to patient ratio is high during peak hours (evening) the wait time is longer
+  * Findings: Keeping nurse to patient ratio of 2:1 or better during peak hours can keep wait times under 30 minutes.
+Ratios of 3:1 or more increases wait times, 4:1 causes major delays.
--  The availability of specialist keeps wait times about the same and doea not shift bottleneck to registration, time to doctor, or triage.
+-  The availability of specialist does not reduce wait times.

 | Specialist | Avg Wait | Avg Registration | Avg Triage | Avg Doc Time |
 | ---  | --- | --- | --- | --- |